 After considering any feedback from the staff member, the supervisor should consult with their HR Client Services team, then advise the staff member of their recommendation to terminate employment.

 The supervisor must provide a recommendation to terminate employment to the Executive Dean or Head of Office for their consideration, providing the Probation Form, with the reasons for termination stated clearly; any relevant supporting documentation; and any written response from the staff member.

 The Executive Dean or Head of Office will review the documentation and either approve or decline the recommendation to terminate employment.

-If the Executive Dean or Head of Office approves termination of employment, their recommendation and the documentation must be sent to the Director, Human Resources for implementation.
+If the Executive Dean or Head of Office approves termination of employment, their recommendation and the documentation must be sent to the Vice-President, Human Resources for implementation.